Education Project Coordinator

-As a freshman in college, Alan attended a screening of MFA's documentary Fowl Play where he learned about cruel egg industry practices such as debeaking and suffocation or maceration of male chicks at birth.
-Inspired to take immediate action, he became vegan and spent his winter break interning with MFA.
-During his internship, he learned how to be an effective advocate for farmed animals and developed MFA's Paid-Per-View program.
+As a freshman in college, Alan attended a screening of MFA's documentary Fowl Play, which opened his eyes to cruel egg industry practices, such as debeaking and suffocation or maceration of male chicks at birth.
+Inspired to take immediate action, he became vegan and spent his winter break interning with MFA where he learned how to effectively advocate for animals.

 Prior to serving as education project coordinator, Alan had been involved with MFA in a variety of capacities, beginning in Dallas in 2012 as the Texas campaign coordinator, and continuing throughout the Northeast where he gave media interviews, tabled to promote Meatless Mondays, hosted well-known speakers, and testified against ag-gag bills and confinement systems.